danfromdursley-spec/danfromdursley-spec/README.md

 ### 🔬 Scientists & engineers

-- Want to test “**what if?**” constraints quickly on real or public data
+- Want to test **“what if?”** constraints quickly on real or public data
 - Need transparent, modifiable models rather than opaque services

 ### 💼 Founders, operators, and boards

 - Need **sanity-checked numbers** for batteries, hardware rollouts, or noisy operations
 - Prefer tools that log assumptions and can be dropped straight into a diligence pack

-### 🏛️ Councils, funders, and public bodies
+### 🧱 Councils, funders, and public bodies

 - Need **offline-capable demos** that work in meeting rooms and site cabins
 - Want evidence that:
   - connects **data → risk → decision**, and
   - can be re-run later without a platform subscription

 ### 🧪 Students & curious hackers

 - Looking for real examples of doing non-trivial science & engineering **without a big lab**
 - Interested in Termux / phone-first development, reproducible experiments, and physics-flavoured simulations

 ---